A Hamburger Today

 The Best Choice

 So there you've got it.
-Your best option is a bone-in, spiral-sliced, shank-end ham like the one we tasted from Harry and David if you're going for a city ham, and any high quality raw ham if you're going for a Country ham.
-Benton's makes a fabulous one, and it's available mail order.
+Your best option is a bone-in, spiral-sliced, shank-end hamlike the one we tasted from Harry and David if you're going for a city ham.
+For country ham, Benton's makes a fabulous one, and it's available mail order.

 How To Cook A City Ham